Webhooks API

 Webhook events

-Any webhook event will consist in a POST request to events_webhook.url using application/x-www-form-urlencoded as encoding in UTF-8.
-The default parameters for that requests are:
+Each webhook event is a POST request to events_webhook.url using application/x-www-form-urlencoded encoding in UTF-8.
+Default parameters:

 ParameterDescription